 Stay engaged with this doc as you track agenda progress (which hopefully eases that jump-in after the inescapable Slack message distraction).
 You also have space for free-form notes, which you can choose to share with others after the meeting.

 Check in on your colleagues with this drag-and-drop template.
 How are they feeling (or not feeling) about the meeting or topic?
 What questions or concerns do they have?
-Let folks lay it all on the table.
+Let folks lay it all on the table or in a

 With this drag-and-drop template, you or whoever happened to be taking notes during the meeting can email them to others who attended (and those who couldn't make it).